 - Successfully completed security code audit of Desktop, Android, and iOS apps

 - Does not support 2FA (two factor authentication)

 Important: The fact that Session doesn’t collect metadata is a huge plus.
 We consider the metadata issue to be the Achilles heel of many secure messaging services and secure email services.
 Even the most popular secure email services, such as ProtonMail, do not have a good solution to the metadata problem.

 Now we’ll examine the key features of Session messenger.

 Here are features you’ll want to consider when evaluating Session:

-- It uses the excellent Signal encryption protocol, on top of a distributed, anonymous, worldwide server network
+- It uses the Signal-inspired Session Protocol, on top of a distributed onion routing system for anonymous, decentralized communication

 - 100% open source code.
 (The code is available on GitHub.)

 - Clients for Android, iOS, macOS, Windows, Linux

 - The system is much more stable after several months of redesign and refactoring

 Session is a project of the Loki Foundation.
 The Loki Foundation (registered as LAG Foundation, LTD) is a registered charitable foundation based in Victoria, Australia.
 The foundation states that their purpose is to, “…build open-source, metadata-free communications tools and apps that defend privacy in the digital world.”